Initially approved: November 21, 2011

 C. Commercial Solicitation is permitted when the solicitor has entered into a contract with the University to either (1) provide goods or services that are related to the University’s mission, or (2) to meet students’ needs that are not otherwise available in the local area.

-D. Recognized Student Groups must file all appropriate registration forms with and receive a permit from the Vice Chancellor for Student Affairs or his/her designee prior to initiating solicitation activities.
+D. Recognized Student Organizations must file all appropriate registration forms with and receive a permit from the Vice Chancellor for Student Affairs or his/her designee prior to initiating solicitation activities.
 The permit will specify the date(s), time(s), and place of the solicitation.
 The University may establish reasonable time, place, and manner procedures for such solicitations.
 Registration forms are attached to this policy as Attachment “A”.

-E. A Recognized Student Group, including individual members of a Recognized Student Group, may engage in the sale of goods or services as part of legitimate academic assignments that are sanctioned by the appropriate dean and designed to enhance student learning through engagement.
+E. A Recognized Student Organization, including individual members of a Recognized Student Organization, may engage in the sale of goods or services as part of legitimate academic assignments that are sanctioned by the appropriate dean and designed to enhance student learning through engagement.
 Individuals and groups seeking to engage in the sale of goods and services under this section must obtain a solicitation permit in accordance with this section.

 G. Except as otherwise described in the University Policy #81, “WCU General Campus Policy for Alcoholic Beverages”, solicitation, promotion, or sales of alcoholic beverages and/or alcohol-related items is prohibited.